How Long Should You Rest Between Sets?

 For years, we've heard the strength-training rule of thumb that the more weight you lift, the longer you need to rest between sets.
-But is it really a hard-and-fast truth?
-And does it best serve your particular health and fitness goals?
-Here’s what you need to know about rest intervals, based on the results you’re looking for.
+But is this really a hard-and-fast truth?
+And do longer rests between sets serve your particular health and fitness goals?
+(After all, some research finds *active recovery* beats out the passive kind.)

 Here, what you need to know about rest intervals, based on the results *you're* looking for.